 There are many galleries in the Manning Valley including the regional art gallery in Taree, Not A Cafe Gallery in Wingham and Artisans Retreat www.artisansretreat.com.
 Artisans retreat is a great place to stop for coffee and to view their beautiful wood carvings, jewellery and more.

 If you like community markets then you will find one in our region every weekend.
 Wingham Growers market kicks the month off at the Wingham showground on the first Saturday of the month.
 Fresh produce including local beef, cheeses & oysters are all on offer.
 We keep our guests in-the-know about the local markets with our "What's on in Manning Valley" blackboard that can be found in our dining room.
 Manning Valley Information Center is another great website to check out for activities and events happening in our region, you can find the link below.

-The Manning Valley Historical Society has its main museum a short walk from The Bank Guesthouse and contains an outstanding collection of items, photos and documents which fascinates young and old alike.
-The Historical Society has also designed a self-guided walking tour around some 20 heritage buildings and sites, which you can start from The Bank Guesthouse.
+The Manning Valley Historical Society has its main museum a short walk from The Bank Guesthouse and contains an outstanding collection of items, photos and documents which will fascinate young and old alike.
+The Historical Society has also designed a self-guided walking tour around some 20 heritage buildings and sites, which you can begin from The Bank Guesthouse.

 For more details click below

 A popular tourist attraction from the 1880s, Wingham Brush is a remnant of the vast riverine rainforest which stretched along the Manning River from Mount George to the sea.
 It was dedicated in 1909 for the 'Preservation of Native Flora and Public Recreation'.
 The Brush is a major maternity site for the Grey-headed Flying Fox.
 These can be seen sleeping from their roosts in magnificent Moreton Bay Fig trees via an extensive boardwalk.
 Again just a short stroll from The Bank Guesthouse.